Beaters are a key part of a shoot and need to follow some important guidelines

-- Be punctual.
-Beaters need turn up promptly at the allotted time and be ready to go as soon as they reach the meeting place.
+- Be on time.
+Beaters need to be punctual, arriving at the allotted hour and be ready to go as soon as they reach the meeting place.

-- Let the gamekeeper know weeks in advance which shoots you can make, and these you can’t.
+- Let the gamekeeper know weeks in advance which shoots you can make, and those you can’t.
 This gives him (or her) time to find a replacement.

-- If a keeper stipulates ‘no dogs in the beating line’ it’s generally because he doesn’t require dogs for the drives he is doing.
-Don’t turn up with a dog even if you think it is well-trained.
-Always remember that an unruly dog can easily ruin a drive (or entire day for that matter!) but once a keeper can see that you understand how his day works he may be more willing to let you bring your dog at a future date.
+- Even if you think your gundog is beautifully trained don’t just turn up with him without asking.
+If a keeper stipulates ‘no dogs in the beating line’ it’s generally because he doesn’t require dogs for the drives he is doing.
+A badly trained dog can easily ruin a drive (or entire day for that matter!) but once a keeper can see that you understand how his day works he may be more willing to let you bring your dog at a future date.

 - Do not assume your dog will be welcome on every shoot!